Azure/-Microsoft-Defender-for-IoT/DeploySensorV22/readme.md

 <img src="./Images/System_Settings_Menu.png">

 Scroll all the way down to the bottom to locate if the PCAP Player is enabled (Shown in the image below in the red top squre) or not.
-If the PCAP player is not shown, proceed to click on the arrow next to the Sensor Managment button (Shown in the image below in the red lower squre)
+If the PCAP player is not shown, proceed to click on the arrow next to the Sensor Managment button (Shown in the image below in the red lower squre).

 <img src="./Images/PCAP_Player_Enabled.png">